-▪ Never underestimate the power of the Dunning-Kruger Effect, the Truth of Clarke's Three Laws, the influence of Cognitive Dissonance, & the efficacy of reverse psychology.
+▪ Never underestimate the pervasiveness of the Dunning-Kruger Effect, the Truth of Clarke's Three Laws, the influence of Cognitive Dissonance, & the efficacy of reverse psychology.

 ▪ Your mileage may vary.
 Batteries not included.
 Objects in mirror are closer than they appear.
 The Answer to Life is 42.
 I'm a poet & don't know it. ;-)